Leadership

 1. Map the Informal System

 Forget the org chart.
+Real power lives in:

-• Who influences whom
+• Who influences whom.

-• Which teams are protected
+• Which teams are protected.

 If you don’t map the emotional terrain, you’re flying blind.